 It contains a wide range of habitats - from lowland podocarp forest and beech remnants to sub-alpine snow tussock and unique rocky outcrop flora, and provides much scope for both recreation and biodiversity opportunities to be realised.

 Access to the park is by way of three gravel roads.
 Aylmers Valley Road provides access to the lower portions, and Stony Bay and Lighthouse Roads to the highest elevations.

-The park adjoins the privately owned 1,200 hectare Hinewai Reserve, surrounds Armstrong Reserve and is close to Tutakakahikura Scenic Reserve, the latter two administered by the Department of Conservation.
+The park adjoins the privately owned 1,200 hectare Hinewai Reserve, surrounds Armstrong Reserve and is close to Tutakakahikura Scenic Reserve, the latter two administered and managed by the Department of Conservation.

 Misty Peaks Reserve is situated on the route to the Akaroa Heads lighthouse reserve, Flea Bay marine reserve and Banks Peninsula’s largest penguin colony.

 The name Misty Peaks is derived from an old Māori name for the Brasenose/Flag Peak area - Ōteauheke, which translates as ‘the place where the mist comes down’.

 The park provides a picturesque background to Akaroa.
 It is covered with a mixture of steep shrub (regenerating native and exotic) and tussock land, bushed gullies and pasture descending into the Aylmers Valley Stream.